Configuration

 #Hetzner

 Hetzner credentials and image come from broker-side config.
-Repos do not need a hetzner: block unless they pin a class or location.
+Repos do not need a hetzner: block unless they pin a location or image:

 #Google Cloud